segmudasir/customers_api/Mudasir-Customers-API.md

 **`/customers/add`**

 **Method:** POST
-In this Method - also called Create Request - Something adding or posting on Server.
+Also called CREATE Request - In this Method something is added or posted on the Server.
+Therefore usually we require a body.

 Example Body:
 ```